didoesdigital/label-your-icons/README.md

 Usage:

-- Run `gatsby develop` to build and watch the project then open <http://localhost:8000/> to see it locally.
+- Run `yarn develop` to build and watch the project then open <http://localhost:8000/> to see it locally.

 See the [Gatsby Default Starter docs](./docs/gatsby-starter-docs.md) for more details.